h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - **leaderboard_frame**: This argument allows the user to specify a particular data frame to use to score and rank models on the leaderboard.
 This frame will not be used for anything besides leaderboard scoring.
 If a leaderboard frame is not specified by the user, then the leaderboard will use cross-validation metrics instead, or if cross-validation is turned off by setting ``nfolds = 0``, then a leaderboard frame will be generated automatically from the training frame.

+- `blending_frame <data-science/algo-params/blending_frame.html>`__: Specifies a frame to be used for computing the predictions that serve as the training frame for the Stacked Ensemble models metalearner.
+If provided, all Stacked Ensembles produced by AutoML will be trained using Blending (a.k.a.
+Holdout Stacking) instead of the default Stacking method based on cross-validation.

 - `fold_column <data-science/algo-params/fold_column.html>`__: Specifies a column with cross-validation fold index assignment per observation.
 This is used to override the default, randomized, 5-fold cross-validation scheme for individual models in the AutoML run.

 - `weights_column <data-science/algo-params/weights_column.html>`__: Specifies a column with observation weights.
 Giving some observation a weight of zero is equivalent to excluding it from the dataset; giving an observation a relative weight of 2 is equivalent to repeating that row twice.
 Negative weights are not allowed.